Explaining Bayesian Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} Neural Networks (DNNs) have achieved significant success over the years, helping to advance Artificial Intelligence (AI).
-Driven by the exponential growth in available data and computational resources, DNNs achieve state-of-the-art results across various fields of Machine Learning (ML), such as Computer Vision (CV) \cite{xie2020self, touvron2020fixing, szegedy2016rethinking}, Natural Language Processing (NLP) \cite{edunov2018understanding,shoeybi2019megatron, raffel2019exploring, yang2019xlnet}, and Reinforcement Learning (RL) \cite{ecoffet2019go, silver2017mastering,Woneabb9764}.
-Although current Deep Learning research is still far away from achieving general Artificial Intelligence \cite{goertzel2007artificial}, there are already specific domains where DNNs could surpass human performance, such as game-playing or image recognition tasks \cite{he2015delving, vinyals2017starcraft, liu2019improving,Woneabb9764}.
+Deep Neural Networks (DNNs) have achieved significant success over the years, helping to advance Artificial Intelligence (AI).
+Driven by the exponential growth in available data and computational resources, DNNs achieve state-of-the-art results across various fields of Machine Learning (ML), surpassing human performance in various domains tasks~\citep{silver2016mastering, merchant2023scaling, he2015delving, vinyals2017starcraft, liu2019improving, Woneabb9764} and, recently, demonstrating emerging general reasoning abilities with the advances of Large Language Models (LLMs)~\citep{bubeck2023sparks}.
 DNNs accomplish such high performance by learning mappings from raw data to meaningful representations.

-With the increasing complexity of modern Neural Networks \cite{brown2020language}, it is a difficult task to explain what particular features do influence the prediction.
-Therefore, DNNs have often been considered as ‘black-box’ \cite{vidovic2015opening,buhrmester2019analysis}.
-However, especially in security-critical applications (such as autonomous driving or personalized medicine), transparency of the decision-making model is mandatory and therefore the network’s inability to explain its predictions restricts the applicability of ML systems.
-Indeed, despite showing great performance in test environments, DNNs have not yet reached universal acceptance in the above-mentioned areas \cite{buch2018artificial}.
+With the increasing complexity of modern Neural Networks, it is a difficult task to explain their decision-making process.
+Therefore, DNNs have often been considered as ``black-box''~\citep{vidovic2015opening,buhrmester2019analysis}.
+However, especially in security-critical applications (such as autonomous driving or medicine), transparency of the decision-making model is mandatory, and therefore, the network’s inability to explain its predictions restricts the applicability of ML systems.
+Indeed, despite showing great performance in test environments, DNNs have not yet reached universal acceptance in the above-mentioned areas~\citep{buch2018artificial}.
+Furthermore, recent studies have confirmed that frequently DNNs are susceptible to learning \textit{spurious correlations}~\citep{geirhos2020shortcut}.
+These correlations, often arising from chance occurrences or the presence of specific artifacts, are not intended and have undesirable consequences, resulting in poor generalization and potential risks.
+This phenomenon, termed the \textit{Clever Hans} effect~\citep{lapuschkin2019unmasking} holds significant importance due to its widespread prevalence among various models and datasets~\citep{izmailov2022feature}.
+Notably, a substantial number of models trained on the ImageNet dataset~\citep{deng2009imagenet} display reliance on watermarks in Chinese language watermarks~\citep{bykov2023mark}, significantly impairing their performance~\citep{li2023whac}.